-With Nelson’s Column and the spire of St-Martin-in-the-Fields in the background, this sphere dominates the immediate skyline.
+With Nelson’s Column and the spire of St-Martin-in-the-Fields nearby, this sphere provides a startling spectacle on the London skyline.

-Originally built in 1904, the Coliseum is the masterwork of Frank Matcham, the undisputed leader of the turn of the century theatre building boom.
+Built in 1904, the London Coliseum is the masterwork of Frank Matcham, leader of turn-of-the-century theatre architecture.
 It is the largest proscenium theatre in England.

 The globe, driveshaft and mechanism weigh 5 tonnes and offer variable rotation speed.
-Through our experience in kinetic engineering, we have ensured the 4 metre diameter steel globe turns elegantly and consistently, casting a sparkle over London’s West End night life.
+Through our experience in kinetic engineering, we have ensured the 4 metre diameter steel globe turns steadily, with the name casting a theatrical sparkle over London’s West End.